-When you work from home, you are more likely to step out of your home and go through a typical work routine.
+When you work from home, you are less likely to step out of your home and go through a typical work routine.

-Here are the 8 tips that will help you get going when you are working from home.
+Here are the 23 tips that will help you get going when you are working from home.

 1. Get Ready for Your Work Day

 What is your favorite outfit when working remotely?